 I’m proud to report that Behind the Lines has received national recognitions and reviews, most notably a Kirkus Starred Review (only about 760 out of 10,000 books annually reviewed by Kirkus are given a Starred Review), and inclusion in Kirkus Reviews’ Best Books of 2014.
 The Kirkus Starred Review ended by stating: “An excellent history that should catapult Miller to the top tier of popular historians.”
 (I’m still waiting for the catapult!)
 To see all the reviews and recognitions, click here.

 With the beginning of the relief work thoroughly covered in Behind the Lines, I turned my attention to writing a book that would tell the riveting full story of Belgium, the CRB, and the CN in one complete volume.
 It would cover from August 1914 through May 1917 when the last American delegates left Belgium because of America’s April entry into the war.
 An extensive epilogue would wrap up all major stories and people through the end of the war and beyond.

 After three years of research and writing, I’ve written the narrative nonfiction book, WWI Crusaders: A band of Yanks in German-occupied Belgium help save milions from starvation as civilians resist the harsh German rule.
 August 1914 to May 1917.
-The official publication date is November 11, 2018, to commemorate the 100th anniversary of the end of World War I, but the book will be available for purchase on Amazon (both print and ebook) by the end of August.
+The official publication date is November 11, 2018, to commemorate the 100th anniversary of the end of World War I (pre-orders available starting in September).

 For those who notice little things, the reason I use my full name, Jeffrey B. Miller, on both books is because there are a surprising number of Jeff Millers who are authors, and one who even writes history.